Graduate Opening for Fall 2025

-The Writing Center is now accepting applications for the following graduate assistantships.
+The Writing Center is now Accepting Applications for 2 Graduate Assistantships

 This person leads our efforts to support graduate writers across the university.
 Specific duties include organizing workshops and writing retreats; representing the Writing Center to the UConn graduate community; doing individualized tutoring/coaching; participating in weekly administrative team meetings; and serving as a core member of the center’s administrative team.
 Must have a commitment to teaching academic writing, working with multilingual writers, and engaging in interdisciplinary work.
-Experience with writing centers or peer learning programs preferred.
+Experience with teaching, publishing, and peer learning programs preferred.
 Includes opportunities for doing research and for gaining experience in academic program leadership.
+Please note that this position usually goes to an advanced PhD student.

 Commitment to Diversity, Inclusion and a Respectful Workplace